What are good work practices to follow?

 - Follow good hygiene practices.
 Wash your hands and face after soldering, grinding or buffing operations and before eating, drinking, or smoking to prevent accidental ingestion of lead.

 - Employees should be provided with coveralls or similar full-body clothing and disposable or washable caps.
 Work clothing should be stored in a different place than street clothes to prevent contamination.
-Work clothing should be put in plastic bags and sent to a laundry for cleaning.
+Work clothing should be put in plastic bags and sent for cleaning.
 The bags should be tagged as "clothing contaminated with lead" and the work clothes should be washed separately from other clothing.

 What should I know when servicing brakes and clutches?